If you are going to train donkeys you will need tack. Tack care and the ability to recondition tack will become

 One of the best ways to stay on budget?
 Buy used tack and equipment!
 Even if you have to restore the leather tack or make some repairs its worth it.
 It’s usually not hard and you will really save SO much money!
 On top of that, the hunt for used tack and equipment can be half the fun.

 I recently had the opportunity to buy a miniature horse breeders collection of carts and driving harnesses.
 I knew most of this stuff would be restoring projects, and some would be bigger than others but I bought it all for what 1 wagon would have cost me.

 *Note about buying horse harnesses to use for Donkeys.
 There are few harnesses especially made for donkeys and the custom made ones are extremely expensive and really not necessary.
 By having several harness sizes I can usually fit any donkey I have.
-Example, my 11 HH donkey wears a size B mini horse harness but a pony bridle.
+For example, my 11 HH donkey wears a size B mini horse harness but a pony bridle.
 By buying used I can afford to have many harnesses, although sometimes I may have to put a little work into them.

 How to Clean and Restore a Leather Harness